ubccr/xdmod/tests/regression/README.md

 Comma separated list of realms that should be tested.
 Valid realm names can be found in the `name` column of the `moddb.realms` database table.

-If not set all realms found in the database will be tested.

 ### `REG_TEST_ALL`

 Set to `1` to run all regression tests.
 Otherwise only a randomly selected